Indiana-Crossroads-Of-America/FileEase/README.md

 ---

-## Final Notes
+## About SharePoint

+This tool is an **open-source solution** powered by PHP and NGINX.
+It provides a user-friendly GUI for file uploads and supports compliance features.
+When combined with Cloudflare's Proxy Firewall, it enables advanced logging and compliance capabilities, such as:
+- Capturing `CF-RealIP` and `CF-RayID` for enhanced logging.
+- Supporting stricter security measures over time.
-This tool is provided **as-is**, with no official support.
+- This tool is provided **as-is**, with no official support.
 Community contributions are encouraged to improve the project over time.
 Ensure careful deployment and thorough validation of configurations to secure your environment.